ragle/graham-scan-viz/README.md

 ###To do

-*  Write GAL to remove tcl/TK as a strict dependency, allow for something like shoes or any other library / gem that it easy to install
+*  Write GAL to remove tcl/TK as a strict dependency, allow for something like shoes or any other library / gem that is easy to install
 *  Create issues for bad code / sloppy decisions.
 Fix them.
 *  Write an explanatory blog post about Graham's scan and convex hulls in general